shibatch/tlfloat/CODE_OF_CONDUCT.md

 These guidelines summarize the standards of practice that the participating members of the project are expected to follow in order to facilitate the promotion and operation of the project.
+These guidelines are not a set of rules, and no penalties or other consequences for violations are set forth in this guideline.
+Each member may completely disregard these guidelines if he/she wishes.

 More specifically, one of the purposes of establishing these guidelines is to prevent conflicts among the members.